-Mdina is one of the most popular attractions in Malta, and it’s easy to see why.
+Mdina is one of the most visited places in Malta, and it’s easy to see why.

 Table of Contents